ScottVandervort/Calabasas/readme.md

 [X] Center Head

 Stop using bounding box.
 Too course of measurement (int).
 Instead, Given all points find point closest to center of head.
 This index is the "center".
 The FaceState Center property should just regurgitate the vertex at this index.

 [X] Display info on-screen

 [X] Mouse

 Click should display the face point in on-screen info.

 [ ]	Determine which Kinect points/indices map to desired facial features

 Create enums for each.
 Render eyes, nose, etc.. using enums.

-[ ] Figure out some way to save / load facestate
+[x] Figure out some way to save / load facestate

-    No longer expose draw() method.
-Only allow loading of FaceState state from file.
-    For testing can create a FaceState an click (L) to load.
-    Display datasource in debug info: Kinnect | File

 [ ] Keyboard

 (+/-) should scale face
 (r)ender :  All points | Show curated points and lines | Jack-O-Lantern
 (b)ounding box/center : Show bounding box and center point.
 (s)ave : Saves the current state to file.
-    (l)ive : Toggles between live feed from Kinect and the last saved state.
 (d)ebug info : Show Debug Info.

 [ ] Display Kinect state.

 [ ] Optimize DirectX

 Might need to migrate to Direct3D; Rendering points is expensive.

 Phase 2
 -------------------------------------------